-cTrader fills orders using VWAP (Volume Weighted Average Price), this means that depending on the volume of your order, it will not necessarily be filled using the top of book price which you see on the charts.
+cTrader fills orders using VWAP (Volume Weighted Average Price), this means that depending on the volume of your order, it will not necessarily be filled using the top of book price that you see on the charts.
 Slippage is entirely possible when using Market Orders and is a genuine condition of trading in a true STP environment.
 Generally, it is unavoidable and not something your broker can control, it is simply down to market conditions such as volatility when prices are rising or falling quickly.
 If you want to avoid slippage you can use Market Range Orders or Limit Orders.

-cTrader is a Multi-Asset-Class CFD trading platform which supports a huge variety of markets, falling under a number of different asset classes, including Stocks, Indices, Commodities, Forex, Exchange Traded Funds and more.
+cTrader is a Multi-Asset-Class CFD trading platform that supports a huge variety of markets, falling under a number of different asset classes, including Stocks, Indices, Commodities, Forex, Exchange Traded Funds and more.
 If you want to trade symbols your broker isn’t offering, you should contact them directly and request via them.
-Adding new symbols is a decision which is made by your broker.
+Adding new symbols is a decision that is made by your broker.

 Swap rates are applied by your broker.
 When you hold a position overnight your broker also incurs fees from their liquidity provider, the fees you are charged reflect the fees your broker is charged.
 We recommend you contact your broker for more information about their Swap rates.

 Brokers can have different configurations of counterparties and this acts a variable between brokers, this affects many of the trading conditions listed above and others not mentioned such as market depth.
 Some brokers may have two or three liquidity providers connected to their cServer, some may have twenty plus, it all depends on their model.
 You broker will have more information about this on their website.